 Smart-casual is fine for the train – take a cardigan as it can get chilly – and nice PJs for the cabin if you fancy being woken by staff delivering a cup of tea to your bed.
 Pack something a bit special for cocktails and dinner in the evenings when passengers tend to dress up a little.

-I’ve not seen black tie and evening gowns on The Ghan as I have on the Eastern & Oriental Express, however, the blokes swap their long shorts for long trousers and women do what women do and dress up.
+I’ve not seen black tie and evening gowns on The Ghan as I have on the Eastern & Oriental Express, however, the blokes swap their long shorts for trousers and women do what women do and dress up.
 Flat shoes are best.
 It’s a train after all and it bumps and sways on some of the Outback tracks.

-Other Gadgets To Pack
+Other Gadgets To Pack for The Ghan

 Pack a camera, batteries and power-banks.
 There is Wi-Fi in your cabin, but only when you’re in or near civilisation.
 It will cut out as you leave towns and communities.
 There are power-points in the cabin to recharge your gear.
 A pair of small binoculars will get used if you enjoy a bit of birdwatching and there are lots of birds to spot.

-Books to Take
+Books to Take on The Ghan

 Not everyone is as content as I am at staring out a window at constantly changing landscapes for hours on end, so there are a few books you should pack that might inspire you to gaze a bit more and think a little differently about the geography outside your window.